ansjosephint03-intern/Sales-Performance-Dashboard/README.md

 ## 📂 Dataset
 Dataset: Global Superstore sample dataset
-This project uses the Global Superstore dataset, widely used retail dataset for sales and business analysis.
+This project uses the Global Superstore dataset, a widely used retail dataset for sales and business analysis.

 ---